GOD CAN HEAL HOMOSEXUALITY AND TRANGENDERISM

 By Mark Sandford

 In junior high, Linda woke up to the difficulties a sex change would entail.
 “How will my family respond?”, she asked.
-And even before she became a Christian, she began to sense that a sex-change would not be God’s will for her.
+Even before she became a Christian, she began to sense that a sex-change would not be God’s will for her.
 Linda made a conscious decision to try to look more like a girl, but she still longed to be a boy.
-She wore dresses on special occasions, but they felt like a costume, like she was in drag.
+She wore dresses on special occasions, but they felt like a costume, like she was a man in drag.
 When menstruation began, it felt like life was over.
 Boys Linda’s age were taking on that deep, rich baritone she so envied.
 She was stuck with training bras and monthly periods.
-Being female felt like a curse, not a blessing.
-At the same time, to her horror she began to feel attracted to women, especially teachers who were strong yet nurturing.
-She desperately wished that one of them would hold and comfort her.
+Being female felt like a curse.
+At the same time, to her dismay, she began to feel attracted to women, especially teachers who were strong yet nurturing.
+She wished that one of them would hold and comfort her.

-During her junior year in high school, Linda dedicated her life to Jesus, but her struggles didn’t automatically melt away as she had hoped.
-She began to doubt her salvation.
+During her junior year in high school, Linda dedicated her life to Jesus.
+Her struggles didn’t automatically melt away as she had hoped.
 She joined a church youth group where, for the first time, she found female friends who really loved her.
 But the closer she got to them, the more she struggled.
+She began to doubt her salvation.
 She grew her hair out and dated guys, thinking that experimenting sexually with a boy would “cure” her.
 It only increased her craving to become male.

 The Lord gave Linda a spiritual mother who wasn’t fazed by her attraction.
 Linda was like a daughter wanting to emulate her mother, so she helped her buy more feminine clothes and gave advice about makeup and mannerisms.
-This changed Linda on the outside, but on the inside, she still couldn’t stop believing the lie that it is better to be a man.
+This changed Linda on the outside, but in her heart, she still couldn’t stop believing the lie that it is better to be a man.

 Linda had come to believe that her transgenderism was not an innate identity but sprang from inner healing issues.
-My week with her confirmed that this was so.
-More recently, you might have seen a video on YouTube that also affirms the same truth.
+My week with her confirmed this.
+More recently, I viewed a video on YouTube that affirmed the same truth.
 Dr. Michelle Cretella, Vice President of the American College of Pediatricians, spoke of a five-year-old boy who wanted to be a girl.
 During family counseling, he told his parents, “You don’t love me when I’m a boy.”
-When they asked him why, he replied that they paid more attention to his little sister than to him.
-It was true; they did have to give her more attention.
-But it was because she was handicapped and needed constant care, not because she was a girl.
-They explained this to their son and told him that they loved the fact that he was a boy.
+They asked him why, and he replied that they paid more attention to his little sister than to him.
+It was true; they had to give her more attention, but only because she was handicapped and needed constant care, not because she was a girl.
+They explained this to their son and told him they loved the fact that he was a boy.
 From then on, he no longer wanted to be a girl.
 Today, a counselor might urge these parents to dress their son like a girl and prescribe puberty blockers to prepare him for a sex change.
 But this was before transgenderism became the latest fashionable cause.
 (YouTube has removed the video, calling it “hate speech,” which it clearly is not.
 To view it, go to DailySignal.com/UncensoredDoctorVideo.)

-Like that little boy, as a child, Linda grew up believing that she would be more loved if she was a boy.
-Before she was born, her mom desired to have a boy.
+Like that little boy, as a child, Linda believed she would be more loved if she was the opposite sex.
+Before her birth, her mom desired to have a boy.
 Scripture has much to say about how perceptive unborn and newly born children can be.
 John the Baptist leaped in his mother’s womb when he sensed the presence of Christ in the womb of Mary (Luke 1:41).
 David said, “I learned to trust you [God] upon my mothers’ breast” (Psalm 22:9).
 He also said: “The wicked are estranged from the womb.
 Those who speak lies go astray from birth” (Psalm 58:3).
-As I counseled Linda, she sensed that while in the womb, although she was too young to be mentally aware that her mother had desired a boy, her spirit must have known, for she had always believed the lie: “I’ll be loved if I am a boy.”
+As I counseled Linda, she sensed that while in the womb, although she was too young to be mentally aware of her mother's desire, her spirit must have known, for she had always believed the lie: “I’ll be loved if I am a boy.”
 After she was born, her parents happily adjusted to having a girl, but Linda didn’t adjust to being one.

 During my week with Linda, in prayer, she renounced each lie and inner vow and repented for judging her mother.
-She forgave her parents for any way they had inadvertently confirmed the false ways she saw gender and for initially not wanting a girl.
-She prayed to renounce the lie that she would be loved only if she was a boy, and she sensed that Jesus was speaking directly to her heart: “They may have wanted a boy, but I have veto power.
+She forgave her parents for ways they had inadvertently confirmed the false ways she saw gender and for initially not wanting a girl.
+She prayed to renounce the lie that she would be loved only if she was a boy.
+She sensed that Jesus was speaking directly to her heart: “They may have wanted a boy, but I have veto power.
 You have full permission to be the woman I created you to be.”
-I prayed that she would feel welcomed into the world as the girl God had designed her to be.
+I prayed that Linda would feel welcomed into the world as the girl God had designed her to be.
 She cried and cried as the Lord spoke graciously to her.
 For the first time in her life, she saw a tender, compassionate side to Father God that she hadn’t known existed.
 She could almost feel His hands holding her heart!
-Her lifelong thirst to be held and comforted by a woman was quenched by the motherly love of her heavenly Father.
-She was set free from sexual addictions, which were a counterfeit to the comfort she really needed.
+Her lifelong thirst to be held and comforted by a woman was quenched by the loving, motherly side of her heavenly Father.
+She was set free from sexual addictions that had been a counterfeit to the comfort she really needed.

 As Linda continued to walk out her healing, she began to feel genuine attraction toward men.
 It was as if she was going through delayed puberty in her mid-thirties!
 And she never again wanted to become a man.
 God had accomplished the impossible.
 Today, she tells her friends, “I still feel like I’m living a dream!”

-Linda soon pioneered a Chi Alpha ministry at Purdue University in West Lafayette, Indiana, and has since influenced hundreds of students from all over the world!
-(Chi Alpha is the Assemblies of God outreach to secular colleges and universities.)
-In her most recent newsletter, she reported that staff she has trained have gone on to pioneer a Chi Alpha chapter at Ball State and to join ministry teams establishing new chapters throughout Indiana, Wisconsin, and Texas.
-National Chi Alpha has now asked her to serve as a field specialist, focusing on biblical sexuality.
-She’ll train and equip pastors, missionaries, and student leaders across the U.S., Europe, Asia, and beyond.
-She is working with ReStory Ministries, established to resource Assemblies of God churches regarding homosexuality and gender identity.
+Linda soon pioneered a campus ministry, and has since influenced hundreds of students from all over the world!
+In a recent newsletter, she reported that staff members she has trained have gone on to pioneer a chapter at another university and to join ministry teams establishing new chapters throughout several states.
+The ministry she works for has now asked her to serve nationally as a field specialist focusing on biblical sexuality.
+She trains and equips pastors, missionaries, and student leaders across the U.S., Europe, Asia, and beyond.
+She is also working with her own ReStory Ministries, established to resource churches regarding homosexuality and gender identity.
 In addition to training leaders, she is writing internet articles to influence churches as well as Christian educators who are tempted to compromise on LGBTQ issues.
 She is also writing a book to equip Christians with a biblical and scientific understanding of same-sex attractions and how God heals.

 © Mark Sandford 2020